 On the Enterprise-D the device used by Geordi to scan Data's head later becomes a medical device to heal wounds, probably a variant of a dermal regenerator.
 Quark, on the other hand, calls the same device a "laser scalpel" and keeps one behind his counter.
 He opens a stasis container with this tool.
 Voyager's Doctor owns such an instrument too.
 On one occasion it is a scanner, another time it acts as a scalpel again.
-The prop also appears in Voyager as a "type-4 microinducer".
-This one is obviously not intended to be a medical tool.
+The prop also appears in Voyager as a "type-4 microinducer" and as an "iso-modulator".
+These are obviously not intended to be medical tools.

 Vash's scanner from TNG: "Captain's Holiday" was later repainted black and appeared as a Romulan scanner in "The Next Phase" and as a Prytt scanner in "Attached".

 The Zibalian scanner from TNG: "The Most Toys" later appeared as a Kes scanner in "Attached".

 Banean scanner & re-uses